PyTorch

 argument to indicate the rank of the current GPU in the cluster for distributed training.
 To find more example scripts, see the Hugging Face Transformers language modeling example scripts.
 For Transformers v4.17 and before with PyTorch v1.10.2 and before

-SageMaker Training Compiler uses an alternate mechanism for launching a distributed training job and requires you to pass a SageMaker distributed training launcher script to the
+SageMaker Training Compiler uses an alternate mechanism for launching a distributed training job and requires you to pass a SageMaker AI distributed training launcher script to the

 entry_point